jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 summary: A walkthrough of the intuition behind Bayesian regression and a practical comparison to ordinary linear regression.
 ---

 Bayesian methods are usually shrouded in mystery, draped behind walls of math and stats that no practitioner has the patience to understand.
 Why would I even use this complicated black magic if a neural network is better?
-Also, since when is there a Bayesian version of good ole linear regression??
+Also, since when is there a Bayesian version of simple linear regression??
 And while we're at it, what in the world is [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) and should I even care?
-All these questions will be answered in this blog post.
-We'll fit an ordinary linear regression and a Bayesian linear regression model to a toy problem, and walk through the intuition behind Bayesian thinking.
+The goal of this post is to answer all these questions and to explain the intuition behind Bayesian thinking without using math.
+To do this, we'll fit an ordinary linear regression and a Bayesian linear regression model to a practical problem.

 The post itself isn't code-heavy, but rather provides little snippets for you to follow along.
 I've included the notebook with all the code [here](https://nbviewer.jupyter.org/github/jramkiss/jramkiss.github.io/blob/master/_posts/notebooks/regression_VS_bayesian_regression.ipynb).

 &nbsp;